jtlapp/subtap/README.md

 ### `SUBTAP_COLOR`

 `SUBTAP_COLOR` is a path to a YAML file specifying color overrides.
 The path may be relative to the current working directory.
-The file associates the following style names with ANSI escape code strings:
+The file associates the following style names with [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code):

 ```
   pass - style for name of a passing assertion or subtest